adambard/learnxinyminutes-docs/cobol.html.markdown

 (standardised in 1968) and as the name suggests it is designed for developing business with mostly file-oriented applications.

-Today it's still in use mainly because there's just so much code written, and the cost of maintaining it is cheaper than translating it to another language (like Java).
+It's still in use today, mainly because there are so many applications implemented in COBOL and the cost of maintenance is often lower than migrating to another language.
 Another part is the "If it ain't broke don't fix it" mentality.

 The syntax is pretty easy, it's almost like talking to the computer.
 But actually using what you've learned is a bit harder since if you're going to be working with COBOL you'll need to learn a bunch of other things surrounding it.
-Like JCL, PL/1, CICS, DB2 etc.
+Like:
+    JCL (Job Control Language),
+    PL/1 (Programming Language One),
+    CICS (Customer Information Control System),
+    DB2 (Database 2, basically SQL in mainframe), as well as different file types and the actual mainframe interface.

+If you want a more in-depth information on those there will be links in the end to help you get started.

 This guide will use: